wbcomdesigns/buddypress-activity-link-preview/readme.txt

 1. screenshot-1

 == Changelog ==

+= 1.4.4 =
+* Fix: Hide raw Facebook and Twitter URLs in BuddyPress activity content.
+Only embed previews are displayed.
+* Fix: Addressed multiple issues with Facebook embed functionality, ensuring better DOM handling and error prevention.
+* Fix: Resolved issues with console errors during content injection.
+* Enhancement: Improved code quality for better readability and maintainability.
+* Update: Removed obsolete 'hard-g' folder for cleanup.
+* Update: Added support for Twitter, YouTube, and LinkedIn link previews.
+* Update: Enhanced compatibility with Reddit link previews.
+* Update: Improved handling of Instagram, Facebook, and Twitter previews for a consistent experience.
+* Update: Added spacing between link preview container and the post button for improved UI.
+* Feature: Included activity link preview data in the REST API activity endpoint.
+* Fix: Resolved a YouTube link preview issue. (#27)
+* Fix: Addressed issues where comments and replies could not be added to activities. (#18)
+* Misc: General code updates and PHPCS fixes for better standards compliance.

 = 1.4.3 =
 * Fix: Issue with Reddit
 * Fix: (#27) Issue with YouTube link preview